P-RajaRamesh/Study-Buddy-AI/README.md

 1. Open **VS Code**.
 2. Make a slight change in you application streamlit UI
 3. Change the IMAGE_TAG to `v3` in Jenkinsfile
-4. Update **image:** of `deployment.yaml` file with `rajaramesh7410/studybuddy:v3`
+4. Update **image:** field of `deployment.yaml` file with `rajaramesh7410/studybuddy:v3`
 5. Commit and **push** the code to GitHub.
 6. Go to Jenkins Dashboard.
-7. You should see your Jenkins pipeline **automatically triggered** and start running.
+7. You should see your Jenkins pipeline **automatically triggered** and start running. <br/>

-✅ If successful, your image will be available on DockerHub Repositories with `v3` image tag 🐙 Argocd will re-deploy the `manifests` files in Kubernetes cluster
+✅ If successful, your image will be available on DockerHub Repositories with `v3` image tag. <br/>
+🐙 Argocd will re-deploy the `manifests` files in Kubernetes cluster.

 ---

 #### 🎯 Final Outcome
+- Now copy VM External IP in Google Cloud & append :9090 and checkout your Application... `http://<VM_EXTERNAL_IP>:9090`
-- Jenkins will automatically trigger ArgoCD sync as part of the pipeline.
+- Whenever you push anything to github repo of your application Jenkins will automatically trigger **Build Now**
+- New image will be craeted in Dockerhub repo and changes will be reflected in UI once argocd re-deploys `manifests` files.

-- This completes the full pipeline successfully and automatically!
+✅ This completes the full pipeline successfully and automatically!

+---